telerik/xaml-docs/controls/radlayoutcontrol/events.md

 ## RadLayoutControl events

-The layout control have the following event.
+The layout control has the following event.

 * __SelectionChanged__: Occurs when the selection changes.
 The event arguments are of type __LayoutControlSelectionChangedEventArgs__  and have the following properties: